Opinion | Senate Republicans, suffering from Mar-a-Lago syndrome, voted their fears

 The evidence presented by the House managers during Trump’s second impeachment trial was more powerful, and more sickening, than could have been anticipated.
 In the face of all this, all but seven Republican senators grasped for every conceivable escape hatch to avoid holding Trump responsible for the injury he inflicted on our democracy, for his effort to subvert the results of the election that he decisively lost.

-They seized on a single soothing phrase in a long, inciting speech, and an even longer, inciting course of conduct, to claim that he had merely advocated for peaceful protest.
+They seized on a single soothing phrase in a long, inciting speech, and an even longer, inciting course of conduct, to claim that he had merely advocated peaceful protest.
 They whatabouted Trump’s inflammatory language and its predictable consequences, citing Democratic lawmakers who had used similar words (“fight”) without comparable consequences.

-They claimed that the important free speech protections that would pose a substantial obstacle to prosecuting Trump for criminal incitement apply to shield him in the context of impeachment.
+They claimed that the important free-speech protections that would pose a substantial obstacle to prosecuting Trump for criminal incitement apply to shield him in the context of impeachment.
 This is a perversion of the First Amendment.
 It protects Nazis marching in the streets of Skokie, Ill., or Charlottesville, Va.
 It would protect a president spouting Nazi propaganda from being prosecuted for his statements.
 It would not shield him from being impeached for them.

 And they sought refuge, most of all, in the argument that the Constitution prevents impeachment from being pursued against a former president.
 This proved a tempting constitutional life raft for Republican senators so fearful for their political futures that they would seize on any excuse to avoid a decision on the merits, or lack thereof, of Trump’s behavior.